Andrews-408/youtube-clone/README.md

 # youtube-clone
-A modern youtube clone built with typecript with React, Material UI and Rapid API
+A modern youtube clone built using React with typecript , Material UI and Rapid API